devflowinc/ruby-sdk/docs/TopicApi.md

 ## create_topic

-> <Topic> create_topic(tr_dataset, create_topic_data)
+> <Topic> create_topic(tr_dataset, create_topic_req_payload)

 Create Topic

 Create Topic  Create a new chat topic.
 Topics are attached to a owner_id's and act as a coordinator for conversation message history of gen-AI chat sessions.
+Auth'ed user or api key must have an admin or owner role for the specified dataset's organization.

 ### Examples